TURBOTEST: Learning When Less is Enough through Early Termination of Internet Speed Tests: : Design and Implementation

 \smartparagraph{Features.} The feature set includes: (i) throughput samples (instantaneous and cumulative average), (ii) the number of TCP BBR pipe-full signals, and (iii) a subset of metrics from \texttt{tcp\_info}.
 While \texttt{tcp\_info} provides a rich set of metrics~\cite{tcpinfo}, we focus on congestion window size, bytes in flight, RTT, retransmissions, and duplicate ACKs, as these directly capture throughput, delay, and loss dynamics.
 NDT already records these metrics at a 10~ms granularity, but we observed that the sampling intervals are not exact and vary across samples.
 To ensure uniform sequence length and reduce processing cost, we resample these metrics to 100~ms granularity, computing the mean and standard deviation within each window.
 This yields 13 features per 100~ms interval -- a 10-second test is represented as a 1300-dimensional feature vector.

-\smartparagraph{Model Parameters.} We now describe the model parameters of the regressor and classifier: \begin{itemize} \item \textit{Stage~1 (Regression).} We employ XGBoost with depth~7, 1,500 trees, and a learning rate of~0.03, trained using mean squared error (MSE).
-We also experiment with feed-forward neural networks and transformer models to capture sequential dependencies.
-Accounting for our sliding-window training technique, the dataset includes nearly 15 million samples, whose diversity helps mitigate overfitting to specific speedtests. \item \textit{Stage~2 (Classification).} We use a transformer model with 8 layers, hidden dimension~128, 8 attention heads, and dropout~0.1, trained with binary cross-entropy loss, the Adam optimizer, learning rate~$10^{-3}$, and batch size~4,096.
-We intentionally keep the transformer comparatively lightweight to enable fast inference in deployment scenarios.
-As a lighter-weight baseline, we also support a deep neural network (DNN). \end{itemize}
+\smartparagraph{Model parameters.} We now describe the model parameters of the regressor and classifier: \begin{itemize} \item \textit{Stage~1 (Regression).} We employ XGBoost with depth~7, 1,500 trees, and a learning rate of~0.03, trained using mean squared error (MSE).
+Accounting for our sliding-window training technique, the dataset includes nearly 15 million samples, whose diversity helps mitigate overfitting to specific speed tests. \item \textit{Stage~2 (Classification).} We use a transformer model with 8 layers, hidden dimension~128, 8 attention heads, and dropout~0.1, trained with binary cross-entropy loss, the Adam optimizer, learning rate~$10^{-3}$, and batch size~4,096.
+We intentionally keep the transformer comparatively lightweight to enable fast inference in deployment scenarios. \end{itemize}

 \smartparagraph{Partial sequence construction.} For model training and inference, we extract partial sequences from the test feature vector.
 While features are extracted at 100~ms granularity, \textsc{TurboTest} makes termination (and prediction) decisions at 500~ms strides.
-This design choice reflects a practical trade-off: it aligns with the natural decision interval we target in deployment, amortizes model inference overheads, and ensures real-time feasibility.
-Competing baselines that operate at 100~ms granularity may thus enjoy a slight advantage in responsiveness, but the 500~ms stride provides a more realistic balance between accuracy and deployability.
+This design allows us to amortize the model inference overheads, and ensures real-time feasibility.
 For the transformer-based classifier, at time $t$, we use the entire feature history up to $t$.
-In contrast, the XGBoost-based regressor considers only the most recent 2 seconds.
-This is because excessive padding, especially in the early phases of a test, tends to confuse the model, whereas a 2~s window provides reasonable temporal context.
-Empirically, we find that majority tests are terminated by the classifier within the first two seconds (\S\ref{ssec:eval_global}).
+In contrast, the XGBoost-based regressor considers only the most recent two seconds.
+This is because excessive padding, especially in the early phases of a test, tends to confuse the model, whereas a two second window provides reasonable temporal context.
 For $t < 2$~seconds, we pad the feature vector by duplicating features from the latest 100~ms window, thereby reducing noise from input sparsity.